-The WHU Center for Non-Profit Management and Digital Social Impact works regularly with various actors from non-profit and scientific fields, including:
+The WHU Center for Non-Profit Management and Social Impact works regularly with various actors from non-profit and scientific fields, including:

 Since its foundation in 1998, the “Deutsche Stiftungsakademie” (German Foundation Academy) has established itself nationwide as a training academy in the field of foundation-related topics.
 It offers seminars, certification courses and online courses in the areas of foundation management, foundation law, foundation tax law, communication and public relations, personnel and management, accounting and controlling, fundraising alongside start-up advice.

-The “Institut für Verbands-, Stiftungs- und Genossenschaftsmanagement” (VMI) (Institute for Association, Foundation, and Cooperative Management) is based at the University of Friborg in Switzerland.
+The “Institut für Verbands-, Stiftungs- und Genossenschaftsmanagement” (VMI) (Institute for Association, Foundation, and Cooperative Management) is based at the University of Fribourg in Switzerland.
 For over 40 years, it has been dealing scientifically and interdisciplinarily with the management of associations and further non-profit organizations as well as with the development of the third sector between market and state not only in German-speaking countries but also in the international comparison.